joelvdw/agelena/README.md

 ### Compression

-To improve data transfer debit, all messages are compressed using zlib algorithm.
+To improve data transfer debit, all messages are compressed using the zlib algorithm.

 ### Encryption

 Agelena implements two encryption systems : message encryption and session encryption.

 Message encryption grants data security against intermediates who could access message data during store-and-forward.
 It uses a combination of RSA-2048 and AES-256 algorithms to efficiently protect data with asymmetric keys.
 Each device has a personal private key used to decipher received messages and a public key shared to nearby devices.
-Message encryption doesn't apply on broadcast messages.
+Message encryption doesn't apply to broadcast messages.

 Session encryption grants data security against external sniffing attacks.
 It uses the AES-256 symmetric algorithm.
 A session between two nearby devices is created when they securely share, among others, a symmetric key during a handshake.

 ### Fragmentation

 Bluetooth LE packets being small, most messages have to be fragmented.
-Agelena integrates a 16-bit sequence number to message fragments for the recipient to reconstruct the original message at reception.
+Agelena integrates a 16-bit sequence number to message fragments for the recipient to reconstruct the original message at delivery.

 ### Store-and-Forward

 The advantage of Agelena library is that it'll do its best to reach message recipients.
 To achieve that, it implements a store-and-forward mechanism.
-If the recipient is not nearby the device when a message is sent, it'll store all message fragments and send them to other devices it encounters.
+If the recipient is not near the device when a message is sent, it'll store all message fragments and send them to other devices it encounters.
 These devices will also store fragments and propagate them to other devices until they reach their final recipient.

-## How to use it
+## How to Use It

 The Agelena library has been developed with the aim of usage simplicity.
-Thus, the client application needs only a few lines of code to use it.
+Thus, the customer application only needs a few lines of code to use it.

-### SDK importation
+### SDK Importation

-There is two ways to import the SDK in an app : import the .AAR file or import the sources.
+There are two ways to import the SDK in app : import the .AAR file or import the sources.

-To import the .AAR file, you have to copy it in the sub folder `/libs` of the module needing Agelena.
+To import the .AAR file, you have to copy it in the subfolder `/libs` of the module needing Agelena.
 Then you have to add the following lines in the following files.

 In the main `build.gradle`, in the section `allprojects > repositories ` :